tooshiin/tooshiin.github.io/_pages/about.md

 * I'm currently doing my internship at [Ensho Health](https://www.enshohealth.com/).

-* My research interests are deep learning, reasoning and computational efficiency.
+* My research interests are deep learning, clustering, reasoning and computational efficiency.
 I'm also interested in the intersection of AI and healthcare technologies.